Skip to content

 Paying Employee Expenses

-If you are required to pay any expenses for your employees, these should be detailed within the employment contract.
-Expenses tend to be paid in the form of reimbursements to the employee.
-Therefore, an employee will initially make the payment for the good or service.
-You will then pay this back to the employee.
+Generally, employers are not legally required to reimburse employees for out-of-pocket expenses.
+If you are required to pay any costs for your employees, these should be detailed within their employment contracts.
+Expenses tend to be reimbursed to the employee.
+Therefore, an employee will initially pay for the good or service and follow your instructions or expense policy to have these costs reimbursed.

-Types of expenses you might pay for an employee could include:
+Types of expenses you might reimburse could include:

-• staying in accommodation as part of a work-related trip;
+• employee accommodation as part of a work-related trip;

 • relocation expenses when you require your employees to move to a new place of work within your business;

-• petty expenses, which can include items your employee is required to purchase to carry out their role; and
+• general expenses, which can include items your employee is required to purchase to carry out their role; and

 • fuel expenses for travelling in a vehicle when carrying out work.